 Why We Need To Fix The Electoral College

 Though it may feel like it in the wake of a presidential election, the push to elect our next President by popular vote is not a partisan campaign designed to favor one candidate or political party over another.
 We believe that the next President should be elected by popular vote as an issue of fundamental fairness.
 The Electoral College causes significant problems and electing our President by popular vote would fix those problems.
-Let’s consider a few of the primary problems caused by the Electoral College below.
+Let’s consider a few of the primary problems caused by the Electoral College.

 The Electoral College Artificially Inflates Voting Power in Swing States